 The main source of data is a primary source.
 Questionnaires were prepared and asked of the intended groups.
-These are explained in detail in respective heads.
+The respective heads explain these in detail.
 Data collection for the performance indicators from an Economic Perspective:

 The operational cost of the vehicle is gathered through a questionnaire given to the head of the public transport service provider.
 At the same time, the revenue generation data is collected through a questionnaire given to the conductor.
 The revenue collection data is obtained from the conductor at the end of each journey.
 Over three days, eighteen sets of data are collected during the AM peak, off-peak, and PM peak periods.
-This data collection is done in both inbound and outbound directions from both public transportation service providers.
+This data is collected in both inbound and outbound directions from public transportation service providers.